Male or female subjects age ≥28 days and <18 years at the time of informed consent.

-OR o Steroid-refractory moderate to severe cGvHD as per institutional criteria, and still receiving systemic corticosteroids for the treatment of cGvHD for a duration of <18 months prior to Cycle 1 Day 1.
+OR o Steroid-refractory moderate to severe cGvHD as per institutional criteria, or per physician decision in case institutional criteria are not available, and still receiving systemic corticosteroids for the treatment of cGvHD for a duration of <18 months prior to Cycle 1 Day 1.
 In case the corticosteroids were interrupted due to response, the duration of < 18 months applies to the last period of corticosteroid use.

 SR-cGvHD subjects with a prior cGvHD treatment with a JAK1- or a JAK2- or a JAK1/2-inhibitor, except when the subject achieved complete or partial response and has been off JAK inhibitor treatment for at least 4 weeks prior to Cycle Day 1 or up to 5 times the half-life of the prior JAK inhibitor, whichever is longer.